Alaa7Hany/Mobadra/Task19-Ansible_nexus/README.md

 but applying them using Ansible to install on localhost

 to run the playbook: `ansible-playbook -i inventory playbook.yaml --ask-become-pass`
 `--ask-become-pass`: to provide user password to run with sudo privilege
+to start nexus run: `sudo systemctl start nexus`